appsmithorg/appsmith-docs/widget-reference/table.md

----
-description: >-
-  The table is used to display rows of data.
-You can display data from an API in a table, trigger an action when a user selects a row, and even work with large paginated data sets
----

 # Table

 The table widget displays data in rows and columns.
 You can display data from an API in a table, trigger an action when a user selects a row, and even work with sizable paginated data sets.